NFL Rumors: Melvin Gordon’s Holdout Not Ending Anytime Soon As Deadlock With Chargers Continues

 Though the Chargers have been able to pull some strong performances from fellow running backs Austin Ekeler and Justin Jackson, Gordon’s presence is missed and the Chargers have struggled at times on offense as they stumbled to a 1-2 start.

-As The Inquisitr previously reported, there have been rumors that the Chargers could be exploring a trade for Gordon and may be able to use his value to another team as a bargaining chip to fill some much needed holes.
-Los Angeles Times columnist Dylan Hernandez noted that the injury depleted Chargers may find more value from Gordon by trading him for some immediate help, especially in the secondary.
+As The Inquisitr previously reported, there have been rumors that the Chargers could be exploring a trade for Gordon and may be able to use his value to another team as a bargaining chip to fill some much-needed holes.
+Los Angeles Times columnist Dylan Hernandez noted that the injury-depleted Chargers may find more value from Gordon by trading him for some immediate help, especially in the secondary.

 “Left tackle Russell Okung remains sidelined after suffering a pulmonary embolism caused by blood clots,” Hernandez noted.
 “Safeties Derwin James and Adrian Phillips are on injured reserve.
 Tight end Hunter Henry is out with a fractured knee.
 Cornerback Michael Davis has a hamstring injury and is listed as doubtful.”